RocketBus/clickbus-api-doc/source.md

 **ADVICES:**

-- Remember that each request to `/trips` will erase all itens stored in your Pre-Order, so, if you don't have confirmed your Order yet, all the items added to the Pre-Order will be lost.
+- Remember that each request to `/trips` will erase all items stored in your Pre-Order, so, if you have not confirmed your Order yet, all the items added to the Pre-Order will be lost.
 - The `bookingEngine` value, provided in the sucessfull Response, is one of the most important values on this resource: when you request the return trip, you have to provide in the `engine` parameter the exact same `bookingEngine` obtained in the departure trip.
+- In order to obtain Autovias' return-trip discounts.
+It is required you include the `return` parameter.
+You will obtain a list with all the trips for both ways.

 ### Get all available Trips [GET]